Weekend Reading – Quiet Quitting Edition

 Further Reading: Reader Questions to Me – Saving and Investing Updates.

-I suspect this quiet quitting workplace fad will go away, at some point, since employees feel overly empowered by today’s job market.
-That said, life is forever short.
-I think any manager or management that truly understands that employee engagement is far more than routine one-on-one meetings or check-ins, will avoid teams/employees that succumb to quiet quitting.
+I think any manager or management team that truly understands that employee engagement is far more than employee check-ins, will avoid teams/employees that succumb to quiet quitting.
 Otherwise, maybe that job you have is not the right one for you at this time in your life anyhow…and that’s OK too.

 What do you make of the quiet quitting phenomena?
 Are you feeling it yourself?
 Share in a comment below.